LEVEL 3 CHAPTER QUIZZES

 2 / 5

-2. Which of the following is true about Umami in food?
+2. Which of the following is not true regarding chili heat in food?

 3 / 5